 Once you have selected which practice you would like to register with, make contact with them either by calling or visiting their website.

-You can call any GP surgery to get emergency treatment for up to 14 days if you are not registered with a GP or are away from home.
-If your treatment will last longer than 14 days, you’ll have to register as a temporary or permanent resident.
+You can call any GP surgery to get emergency or temporary treatment for up to 14 days or a maximum of 3 months if you are not registered with a GP, or are away from home.
+Your own GP should still be able to provide medication to you if this is needed.

 By obtaining a brief description, the receptionist can direct our patients appropriately.

 Not all conditions require a doctor’s appointment and many can be directed to a more suitable professional.
 Many people are not aware of the different roles within the practice or the services we offer.